 The Board of Directors conducts its business through meetings of the Board of Directors and through activities of its committees.
 The Board of Directors meets monthly and may have additional meetings as needed.
-During fiscal 2014, the Board of Directors of the Company held twelve meetings.
-All of the directors of the Company attended at least 75% of the total number of the Company's Board meetings held and committee meetings on which such directors served during fiscal 2014, except John Z. Hecker who attended 60% of the Audit/Compliance Committee meetings held.
+During fiscal 2020, the Board of Directors of the Company held twelve meetings.
+All of the directors of the Company attended at least 75% of the total number of the Company's Board meetings held and committee meetings on which such directors served during fiscal 2020.